Scarleteen is about the realities of teen sexuality:

 One of the main reasons young adults come back to Scarleteen again and again is that they report it to be one of the few places they know they can come with real questions, and not be faced with judgment for having an age-appropriate sexual life.
 While we greatly emphasize sexual readiness as a prerequisite to partnered sexual activity of all types at Scarleteen, we fully accept and acknowledge that teens are often sexually active to some degree, with both same and opposite-sex partners, and also acknowledge that everyone has a right to age-appropriate sexual activity and full ownership of one's own sexuality.

 One-on-one discussion with Scarleteen users is more than a one-question, one-answer process.
 Because we use the message boards and site for direct advice and queries, we can engage in ongoing dialogue with users so that if they do not understand an answer, or have more questions, we're available for them.
 Our boards are vigilantly moderated, and staffed with informed, caring volunteers, so even when users pass (often unknowingly) misinformation between one another, that information is often quickly corrected by a volunteer: we are so well-staffed that users with questions will often get an answer from a volunteer within minutes.
-Our users are also protected from possible predators at the boards because we do not provide for sharing of email addresses or other personal information publicly.
+Our users are also protected from people who might exploit or abuse them at the boards because we do not provide for sharing of email addresses or other personal information publicly.
 In addition, the message boards allow us the bonus of being able to keep a history of a user's issues, and we can easily reference that history to best answer their questions in context.

 Knowing the realities of teen sexuality, we tailor the information we give in static and dynamic content accordingly.
 For many teens, sexual information is more often given in a context of sexual entertainment, peer-to-peer bragging or flirtation, and these approaches not only often result in inaccurate information, but in enabling a context of sexual commodity, shame or pressure around sexuality, as well as sexual stereotypes and cultural ideals or collective cultural fears.
 This given, our approach at Scarleteen is to be friendly and personable, rather than cold or clinical, but to come to sexual education and information in a professional, respectful way, with care for diverse boundaries and viewpoints.

-As well, we keep a keen eye out for youth-at-risk, knowing the unfortunate reality of rising rates of partner-abuse within the young adult population, as well as the reality of sexual abuse and assault that is widespread, and do our level best to help users to assess their own risks and be proactive: young adults in relationships with signals of abusive behavior, with familial history that may skew their ideas about what is healthy in relationships, with coercion or pressure, with patterns of sexual risk or lack of reciprocity, with self-esteem or poor body image that my put them at greater risk of negative outcomes or unhealthy choices or relationships.
+As well, we keep a keen eye out for youth-at-risk, knowing the unfortunate reality of rising rates of partner-abuse within the young adult population, as well as the reality of sexual abuse and assault that is widespread, and do our level best to help users to assess their own risks and be proactive: young adults in relationships with signals of abusive behavior, with familial history that may skew their ideas about what is healthy in relationships, with coercion or pressure, with patterns of sexual risk or lack of reciprocity, with self-esteem or poor body image that may put them at greater risk of negative outcomes or unhealthy choices or relationships.

 Knowing, too, that the reality of the way youth most often gets sexuality information -- peer-to-peer -- we do our level best to both moderate discussion to help aid youth in learning how to inform each other better, and do what we can to empower youth to research smartly, ask questions, avoid stereotyping, and communicate with and educate one another with sensitivity and compassion.